ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 The columns of this registry are:

 * Field: a unique identifier of the CoAP field or subfield associated with this entry.
-This identifier is used as value of the "FID" column in a SCHC compression Rule for compressing/decompressing CoAP messages.
+This identifier is used as FID in a Field Descriptor of a SCHC compression Rule for compressing/decompressing CoAP messages.

   This identifier has two possible formats:

   - "CoAP.X", where X is the name of the CoAP field.
   - "CoAP.X.Y", where X is the name of the CoAP field and Y is the name of a subfield of X.

-  If the CoAP field in question is specifically a CoAP option, then X has the format option(N), where N is the option number of the CoAP option.
+  If the CoAP field in question is specifically a CoAP option, then X has the format "option(N)", where N is the option number of the CoAP option.
 The value N is taken from the "Number" column of the corresponding entry in the "CoAP Option Numbers" IANA registry {{CoAP.Option.Numbers}}.

   This identifier must have a corresponding item or set of items in the YANG data model for the CoAP field or subfield associated with this entry, as specified in {{Section 6 of RFC9363}} or in {{sec-yang-module}} of {{&SELF}}.